aerotron1/TastyTV-M2/README.md

 2. What are you going to work on next
    - Remove all movies and remove filtered movie.
    - Fix bug with the input field movie release date.
    - Update README file and improve code quality.
+Delete files not in use and commented code.
 3. What blockers you have (if any)
    - Add Movie button does not render correctly when the state changes.
    - Map() due not defining component and improper use of props.